History of conservatism in the United States: 1950s

 As shown by General Dwight D. Eisenhower's defeat of Senator Robert A. Taft for the GOP nomination in 1952, isolationism had weakened the Old Right.
-Eisenhower then won the 1952 election by crusading against what he called Truman's failures: "Korea, Communism and Corruption."
-Eisenhower quickly ended the Korean War, which most conservatives by then opposed; and adopted a conservative fiscal policy while cooperating with Taft, who became the Senate Majority Leader.
-As President, Eisenhower promoted "Modern Republicanism," involving limited government, balanced budgets, and curbing government spending.
-Although taking a firm anti-Communist position, he and Secretary of State John Foster Dulles didn't push for rollback and continued the Truman administration's policy of containment.
-He cut defense spending by shifting the national strategy from reliance on expensive army divisions to cheap nuclear weapons.
-Although he made efforts to eliminate expensive supports for farm prices, he was ultimately unsuccessful, but he met success in reducing the role of the federal government by returning offshore oil reserves to the states.
+Eisenhower won the 1952 election by crusading against what he called Truman's failures: "Korea, Communism and Corruption."
+Eisenhower quickly ended the Korean War -which most conservatives opposed by then- and adopted a conservative fiscal policy while cooperating with Taft, who became the Senate Majority Leader.
+As President, Eisenhower promoted "Modern Republicanism", involving limited government, balanced budgets, and curbing government spending.
+Although taking a firm anti-Communist position, he and Secretary of State John Foster Dulles did not push for rollback and continued the Truman administration's policy of containment.
+He cut defense spending by shifting the national strategy from reliance on expensive army divisions to cheaper nuclear weapons.
+Although he made efforts to eliminate expensive supports for farm prices, he was ultimately unsuccessful, but he was able to return offshore oil reserves to the states.
 Eisenhower kept the regulatory and welfare policies of the New Deal, with the Republicans taking credit for the expansion of Social Security.
 He also sought to minimize conflict among economic and racial groups in the quest for social harmony, peace and prosperity.
 He was reelected by a landslide in 1956.

 Russell Kirk

 While Republicans in Washington were making small reversals of the New Deal, the most critical opposition to liberalism came from conservative intellectuals.
-Russell Kirk (1918–1994) claimed that both classical and modern liberalism placed too much emphasis on economic issues and failed to address man's spiritual nature, and called for a plan of action for a conservative political movement.
+Russell Kirk (1918–1994) claimed that both classical and modern liberalism placed too much emphasis on economic issues and failed to address man's spiritual nature, and called for a plan of action for a conservative political movement regarding this.
 He claimed that conservative leaders should appeal to farmers, small towns, the churches, and others, following the example of the British Conservative Party.

 Kirk adamantly opposed libertarian ideas, which he saw as a threat to true conservatism.
 In Libertarians: the Chirping Sectaries Kirk wrote that the only thing libertarians and conservatives have in common is a detestation of collectivism.
 "What else do conservatives and libertarians profess in common?
 The answer to that question is simple: nothing.
 Nor will they ever have.".